 SP1 is set with 300 °C and SP2 is set with 80 °C. Choose ACTU for SP2F.
 After six o'clock PM the timer output is closed.
-The event input function will select SP2 (=80 °C) to control the process.
+The event input function will

 Refer to Section 4-1 for more descriptions about SP2F function.